TurboTax Software

 With any version, you can either choose to e-file your taxes and submit them electronically once you have finished entering all of your information, or you can print and mail them.
 Federal e-filing is included in the price of your TurboTax software, but you do pay an additional fee to e-file your state taxes.
 E-filing typically results in consumers receiving their tax refunds in about eight days.

+The software guides you through the process of filling up your tax return by asking you a series of questions.
+Your responses are then automatically entered into the right tax forms (such as the 1040, 1040A and 1040EZ).
 As you use the software to enter tax information and answer questions, you’re also given the option to submit questions to the TurboTax community and to receive help if something doesn’t make sense to you.
 I’ve asked three questions this year, and within a few hours received extremely helpful answers from other TurboTax users who pointed me in the right direction.

 For online TurboTax, tax returns you’ve entered will remain available for future access and use.
 As expected, the application also carries over any tax information from previous years that you may need in the current year.